annitya/roc-completion/readme.md

 Future versions
 ---------------
+- Move to postStartupActivity for fetching completions?
-- inspections: redundant setting, wrong type.
+- inspections: wrong type for setting.
 - Provide references/goto from import { something } from 'config';
     - Probably only need to reference base-elements.
         - And should not override existing references as this will break the spacetime-continuum.